jhpyle/docassemble/_docs/docker.md

 4. Start a new container from the latest **docassemble** image using `docker run`.

+If you are using S3 or Azure Blob Storage, you can just delete the host machine and start a new machine.
+Just remember to save the contents of your `env.list` file, if you were using one.

 # <a name="downgrading"></a>Installing an earlier version of **docassemble** when using Docker